 Who doesn’t like to be the center of attention?
 Who doesn’t want to cash in on likes and more and more followers?
 The prospect of quick fame and approval is tempting.
 In today’s connected world, it’s easier than ever to articulate thoughts and share them with the world.

 A supposedly ideal world that has many pitfalls

-I also follow many stakeholders with interest on Twitter and am always amazed at how much they know, how much they share, and about the echo chambers they create.
-At first glance, it is an ideal world with access to all knowledge and wisdom of outstanding personalities and visionaries.
+I follow many different stakeholders on Twitter and am always amazed at how much they know, how much they share, and about the echo chambers they create.
+At first glance, it is an ideal world with access to knowledge and wisdom of outstanding personalities and visionaries.